Shantanu2k19/google_mymedic/readme.md

 Issues :

--text from gemini validation for json
+- text from gemini validation for json
-- add date and name instead of expand collapse in history
-- hangle when backend is not working
-- show fetching when history fetchng
 - update log tags, only userful on erequired
-- demo user adding
-- improve upload api with type handling like fetchSampleData
-- handle when image is not prescription
 - page not found page
 - combine all alert functions
 - unsupported file extension handling